shleen/aides-memoire/FSD.md

 ## Common Values found in Successful Teams
+The same way we're able to identify the stages of group development, it follows that we can abstract the values that successful teams have in common.

 1. **Psychological Safety**- a trust to share honest opinions.
 1. **Dependability**- a trust that teammates will get what needs to be done, done.
 1. **Structure & Clarity**- having clear roles & goals.